-The Assistant Director/Trip Leader will complete a Trip Planning Form before the group boards and again at the end of the trip when everyone has gotten off.
+Head Counselors should complete a Trip Planning Form before the group boards and again at the end of the trip when everyone has gotten off.
 Be sure to check that nothing is left on the bus!

 Staff must be dispersed throughout the bus and be active in controlling behavior during each and every bus ride.